25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 Strategic planning is defining long-term goals and identifying the optimal actions to achieve the goals, ensuring negotiations are focused and purposeful.
 Strategic planning enables negotiators to anticipate challenges, seize opportunities, and guide discussions toward favorable outcomes, minimizing the risk of hasty decisions or overlooked objectives.

-Research by Ashleigh Shelby Rosette, titled “The Essentials: Negotiating Strategically” (2021) at Duke University’s Fuqua School of Business, underscores the critical role of strategic planning in negotiations.
+Research by Ashleigh Shelby Rosette, titled “The Essentials: Negotiating Strategically” in 2021 at Duke University’s Fuqua School of Business, underscores the critical role of strategic planning in negotiations.
 Strategic planning highlights principles and tactics that empower negotiators to achieve objectives.
 In business mergers, strategic planning aligns both organizations’ goals, ensuring a cohesive approach for future success.

 Challenges in strategic planning lie in balancing structured plans with the adaptability required for dynamic negotiations.
 Effective strategic planning naturally transitions to Communication, as conveying the strategy is vital for building consensus and advancing negotiations effectively.